 On March 30, 2007, the Company entered into a series of subscription agreements with various institutional and other accredited investors for the issuance and sale in a private placement of an aggregate of 10,185,502 shares of its common stock for total net proceeds of approximately \$7.85 million, after deducting commissions and other costs of the transaction.
 Of the total amount of shares issued, 10,129,947 were sold at a per share price of \$0.84, and an additional 55,555 shares were sold to an entity affiliated with a director of the Company, at a per share price of \$0.90, the closing sale price of the common stock on March 29, 2007.
 Pursuant to the subscription agreements, the Company also issued to the investors 5-year warrants to purchase an aggregate of 3,564,897 shares of common stock at an exercise price of \$1.00 per share.
 The warrants are exercisable during the period commencing September 30, 2007 and ending March 30, 2012.
-The private placement was completed on March 30, 2007, however, a portion of the proceeds was received subsequent to March 31, 2007, resulting in a \$250,000 subscription receivable at March 31, 2007.
+Gross and net proceeds from the private placement were \$8,559,155 and \$7,852,185, respectively.